edwardoriordan/sass-attributes/README.md

 };
 ```

-From there you can include the **style.sass.js** file via a script tag in html (or via script loader, etc) and process the variables as you wish.
-A quick (jQuery dependent) app.js file is included to show how this could work.
+Sass attributes will include a javascript plugin that is used to parse these objects and set data attributes (not exactly hard!).
+From there the idea is then to use javascript plugins that use data attributes as their hooks into the dom (like how bootstrap or foundation work).

-It is a pain that we have to set the selector again but in future versions of sass we should be able to access the selectors that mixins are called in (https://github.com/nex3/sass/issues/286).
-This will make add attributes to elements alot more intutive.
+Currently it is a big pain point that we have to set the selector as an arg rather then infering it from the context.
+In future versions of sass, however, we should be able to access the selectors that mixins are called in (https://github.com/nex3/sass/issues/286).